What Undertint is, and why I made it

-You've spotted a colour you want to paint.
-The blue-grey of a shadow on a wall.
-The warm green of a particular leaf.
-The exact dusty-white on the cake your youngest daughter made.
-You can see it.
-Translating it into a mix from the tubes on your desk is the hard bit, and getting it wrong by even a little is the difference between a painting that sings and one that doesn't.
+You’ve spotted a colour you want to paint: the blue-grey of a shadow on a wall, the warm green of a particular leaf, the exact dusty-white on the cake your youngest daughter just baked.
+You can see it but translating it into a mix from the tubes on your desk is the hard bit, and getting it wrong by even a little is the difference between a painting that sings and one that doesn’t.

-Most apps that try to help with this hand you back a colour code: a short string of letters and numbers that describes what colour your screen would display.
-That's useful if you're designing a website.
-It's almost useless on paper.
-Watercolour doesn't mix the way colours on a screen do.
-Mix yellow and blue light on a screen, you get a pale grey.
-Mix yellow and blue paint on paper, you get green.
-Same colours going in, different rules coming out, because a screen adds light to itself and paint filters light through pigment.
+Most apps that try to help with this hand you back a colour code, a short string of letters and numbers that describes what colour your screen would display.
+That’s useful if you’re designing a website.
+It’s almost entirely useless on paper.
+Watercolour doesn’t mix the way colours on a screen do.
+When you mix yellow and blue light on a screen, you get a pale grey.
+When you mix yellow and blue paint on paper, you get green.
+Same colours going in but different rules coming out, because a screen adds light to itself and paint filters light through pigment.

-Undertint starts from the other end.
-The thing you actually own is a tube of paint, not a colour code.
-The thing you actually want is a recipe: two parts of one paint, one part of another, at a particular dilution, with a sense of how close it'll get you.
-That's what it gives you.
+Undertint approaches this challenge from the other end.
+The thing you actually own as an artist are tubes of paint, not colour codes.
+The thing you actually want is a recipe: two parts of one paint, one part of another, at a particular dilution, with a sense of how close it’ll get you.
+That’s what it’s designed to give you.

 How the science underneath works (briefly)

 To build that database each paint gets a small painted swatch, and a handheld device reads exactly which wavelengths of light bounce back from it.
-Two paints can both be called "French Ultramarine" and behave noticeably differently on paper.
+Two paints can both be called “French Ultramarine” and behave noticeably differently on paper.
 Only measuring them tells you the difference.
-The current build of the app ships with the standard Holbein and Winsor & Newton sets, plus a handful of extra paints I've added while testing.
-More are on the way.
+The current build of the app ships with many of the most popular watercolour sets, plus a handful of extra paints I’ve added while testing.
+More are on the way (and you can always ask me for specific ones).

 What the app actually does

-The swatches in the app are drawn to look like real watercolour washes, with the granulation and edge bloom you'd actually see on paper.
-That's not decoration.
+The swatches in the app are drawn to look like real watercolour washes, with the granulation and edge bloom you’d actually see on paper.
+That’s not decoration, it’s designed to be a visual prompt to help you build your study.
 A flat rectangle of colour lies about how the paint will land.
-A swatch that grains and pools the way Ultramarine grains and pools doesn't.
+A swatch that grains and pools the way Ultramarine grains and pools is a little more honest.

 What’s still genuinely uncertain